limine-bootloader/limine/README.md

 ```
 (replace `v1.0-branch` with the chosen release branch)

-Also note that the documentation contained in `unstable` does not reflect the
+Also note that the documentation contained in `trunk` does not reflect the
 documentation for the specific releases, and one should refer to the releases'
-documentation instead, contained in their files.
+respective documentation instead, contained in their files.

 ## Building

 ### Building the bootloader
-Building the bootloader is not necessary as a prebuilt copy is shipped in this
-repository (`limine.bin`).

-Should one want to build the bootloader to make sure the shipped copy is authentic,
-to develop, to debug, or any other reason, it is necessary to first build the
+It is necessary to first build the set of tools that the bootloader needs
-set of tools that the bootloader needs in order to be built.
+in order to be built.

 This can be accomplished by running:
 ```bash